kan-sky/carrotpilot/README.md

 Why carrot?
 ------
-In Korea, there's a humorous and casual way of saying 'of course' using the word for 'carrot,' which is '당근' in Korean.
-This is because '당근' (dang-geun, carrot) sounds very similar to '당연하다' (dang-yeon-ha-da), which means 'of course.'
+In Korea, there's a humorous and casual way of saying 'of course' using the word for 'carrot,' which is 'dang-geun' in Korean.
+This is because 'dang-geun' (carrot) sounds very similar to 'dang-yeon-ha-da', which means 'of course.'
 It's a playful pun commonly used in everyday conversation among Koreans.
-So, if you hear someone responding with '당근,' they are affirmatively saying 'of course' in a light-hearted way.
+So, if you hear someone responding with 'dang-geun,' they are affirmatively saying 'of course' in a light-hearted way.

 What is the useful features of CarrotPilot?
 ------
 **Radar Tracks: HKG cars only**
   - If you only turn on the "EnableRadarTracks" in the Toggle menu, it will be activated when the ignition is turned on.

+**SCC Wiring Modification Support: HKG cars only**
+  - If the C-CAN wiring of the SCC modules is bypassed and connected to BUS2, long control using radar is supported.

 **APM: APILOT feature**
   - APM is ApilotManager.